 9.2.
-AUX Socket Assignment (not applicable to the AP-700)
+AUX Socket Assignment

-The AP-800 features one, and the AP-2000 features two AUX (axillary) sockets into which additional electrodes may be fitted.
-AUX socket 1 can be fitted with either AP-2000 Optical electrodes or AP-5000/7000 type ISE (Ion Specific) electrodes.
-AUX socket 2 can be fitted with AP-2000 type ISE electrodes only.
+The AP-5000 features four AUX (axillary) sockets into which additional electrodes may be fitted.
+Any of the AUX sockets can be fitted with either AP-5000 Optical electrodes or AP-5000 ISE (Ion Specific) electrodes.

-When an electrode has been fitted to an AUX socket (see appendix 3 for fitting instructions), the socket must be assigned to the specific electrode type.
+When an electrode has been fitted to an AUX socket (see appendix 2 for fitting instructions), the socket must be assigned to the specific electrode type.

-The Socket Assignment option is only available if the Aquameter[®] is connected to a Probe.
+The Socket Assignment option is only available if the Aquameter[®] is connected to an AP-5000.
 This is because the assignment data is held in the Aquaprobe[®], not in the Aquameter[®].